Skip to content

 Environmental prevention focuses on removing opportunity rather than correcting behavior after it occurs.
 When the litter box is positioned outside of typical dog reach, temptation is reduced naturally.
 In multi-pet households, structural solutions often provide more consistent long-term results than behavioral correction alone.

-Why Elevation Is the Most Reliable Dog-Proof Strategy
+Why Elevation is the Most Reliable Dog-Proof Strategy

-When the litter area is positioned above typical dog reach, access becomes significantly more difficult without restricting the cat’s movement.
-Instead of relying on constant supervision or correction, a raised setup removes opportunity altogether.
+Instead of relying on constant supervision or repeated correction, a raised setup removes opportunity altogether.

 If you’re comparing prevention approaches, our guide to a cat litter box dogs can’t get into explains how elevation changes access dynamics in multi-pet homes.